victorchalamet/Langton_project/README.md

 ```bash
 cd Langton_project
 ```
-You can launch the run.py file and give some argument in the terminal, for instance:
+And finally launch the run.py file and give some argument in the terminal, for instance:
 ```bash
 python3 run.py 2 30 12000 0.05 12 3
 ```